sbertrand101/node-typescript-webrtc-voice-reference/README.md

 After that run `npm install`  to install dependencies.

+If you use node < 0.12 please run `npm install bluebird` to add promisses support (node 0.12+ has native promoses implementation).

 You can run this demo  like `node index.js` on local machine if you have ability to handle external requests or use any external hosting.

 ## Deploy on Heroku